 Look forward to more famous faces and friends of the Wizarding World (and beyond!) to help us to read through all seventeen chapters of Harry Potter and the Philosopher’s/Sorcerer’s Stone over the upcoming weeks.
 You can see all of our chapters right here in our chapter hub.

 You may notice some wonderful drawings representing the chapter during the read-through.
-Look forward to more artwork in every chapter and read below to see how you can get involved in contributing yourself.
+Look forward to more artwork in every chapter.

 Now that you’ve refreshed your memory of J.K.
 Rowling’s eighth chapter of Harry Potter and the Philosopher’s Stone (or Sorcerer’s Stone for our US readers), here’s more about ‘The Potions Master’.